basilhendroff/truenas-iocage-wordpress/README.md

 Once you've downloaded the script and prepared the configuration file, run this script (`script wordpress.log ./wordpress-jail.sh`).
 The script will run for several minutes.
 When it finishes, your jail will be created, and WordPress will be installed with all its dependencies.
 Next, proceed to the post-installation tasks.

 ### Post-Installation Tasks
+Refer to `post-installation-tasks.md` in the `freenas-iocage-wordpress` directory.
+Alternatively, refer to for the post installtion tasks.

 ## Support and Discussion
 There are self-help resources for WordPress at https://wordpress.org/support/ and support for WordPress, it's themes and plugins in the WordPress support forums at https://wordpress.org/support/forums/.

 Questions or issues about this resource can be raised in [this forum thread]().
 Support is limited to getting WordPress up and running in a FreeNAS jail.

 ### Troubleshooting
 Having installation or post-installation issues?
 First thing to check is `wordpress-config`.
 You may be asked to provide this if requesting assistance in the discussion area.
 You may find the logs below useful for troubleshooting.
 Assuming you jail is named `wordpress`, you can access these through a terminal using `iocage console wordpress`.
 1. The Caddy webserver log file at `/var/log/caddy.log`
 2. The MariaDB error log for the site `wordpress` at `/var/db/mysql/wordpress.err`